 - The authority of educating children resides in the parents or guardians of the children, and not in the state or the church.
 Parents, however, may exercise this authority through those who can competently carry out this God-given parental right.

-- Christian parents, when exercising the authority for educating their children, shall do it through institutions which seek to provide a truly Christian education for the student.
+- Since God’s covenant promises extend to these children, and to all who keep His covenant, they are not then neutral concerning Christ, but belong to Him and are to be educated in the way of covenant faith and loyalty.
+Christian parents, when exercising the authority for education their children, shall do it through those institutions which seek to provide a truly Christian education for the students.
 The training of covenant children in the school, as well as in the home and in the church, must serve to prepare them to follow their life-long calling to reveal the glory of their God in a life lived from the principle of Regeneration by Grace.

 - We believe this will give our Enrollment Committee a consistent guideline to follow when new families from other churches seek enrollment at Heritage.